The Mayor

 Current Mayor/Chair of Council

-The new Mayor/Chair of Council, Councillor Tony Griffiths was elected at the Annual Town Council Meeting on 11th May 2022.
+The new Mayor/Chair of Council, Councillor Dayley Lawrence was elected at the Annual Town Council Meeting on 17th May 2023 along with the new deputy Mayor/Vice-Chair of Council, Councillor Natalie Field.

 Invite the Mayor